Resources

 Code of Practice for Filming on Public Conservation Lands

-This code was developed by Film New Zealand and Department of Conservation for the benefit of the screen production sector.
+This code was developed by Film New Zealand and the Department of Conservation for the benefit of the screen production sector.
 Download here.

 CODE OF PRACTICE FOR ANIMAL WELFARE